dantasfiles/dantasfiles.github.io/_posts/2011-03-24-notes-on-algorithms.md

 - The book points out that as computers have gotten faster, small improvements in algorithms make less difference in practice

 ### 2.2 Mergesort
+- Merge sort is defined in [Wikipedia](https://en.wikipedia.org/wiki/Merge_sort) as "_Divide the unsorted list into n sub-lists, each containing one element (a list of one element is considered sorted).
+Repeatedly merge sublists to produce new sorted sublists until there is only one sublist remaining.
+This will be the sorted list_"
+-